karthik101/30loops-user-docs/30loops-user-docs/quickstart.rst

 The runtime of your application is described in a file, ``thirty.ini`` that is part of your repository.
 It describes stuff like the root of your repository or the wsgi entrypoint of your application.
-The ``cherryonloops`` example comes with such a file already.
+The ``quickstart`` example comes with such a file already.
 You can find more information in :ref:`manual
 <runtime-configuration-label>`.
 This is how the ``thirty.ini`` for this example
 app looks like::